ruggeri/tech-notes/math/lagrange.md

 0`, so that the slope is always negative in the neighborhood, so that a maximum is attained at `x*`.

+(TODO: Reviewing this document, I am a little confused.
+I think all partials must be zero, and all Hessian entries be negative.)

 ## Equality Constraints

 Now say that you need to optimize a function wrt an equality